marmelab/liMonade/Readme.md

 -> Either<new Error('Boom')>;
 ```

-- either.flatten: If the value is another Either merge the two together.
-If the value is an Error do nothing.
+- either.flatten: Given the either holds another either, flatten will merge the two together.
+If the either holds an error it does nothing.
 ```ts
 // Either<Either<A>>.flatten(): Either<A>;
 Either.of(Either.of(5)).flatten();